 I am an Honorary Research Associate and Visiting Astronomer with the a Astrophysics and Space Research Group here at the University of Birmingham.

-My main project is SERVIR , an effort to make satellite remote-sensing data available to people in developing countries.
+My main project was SERVIR , an effort to make satellite remote-sensing data available to people in developing countries.
 It's a combination of NASA satellite data, advanced computer geospatial techniques and USAID's experience on the ground.

 |Mostly for other astronomers: my research can generally be divided into the normal categories of observation and theory, or more finely into galaxy peculiar motions, the Local Group dwarf hunt and its extension the Faint Galaxy Survey, plus a mathematical look at the meaning of the phrase expansion of the universe and an evaluation of an important, but mistaken, calculation concerning the stability of gaseous stars.
 You can also go directly to a summary of my published papers.
 In addition, especially for new astronomers I have some serious advice concerning the field as a place of employment.|